hoXyy/big-text.js/README.md

 Options
 ==============
-rotateText: Rotates the text inside the element by X degrees.
+**rotateText**: Rotates the text inside the element by X degrees.

-fontSizeFactor: This option is used to give some vertical spacing for letters that overflow the line-height (like 'g', 'Á' and most other accentuated uppercase letters).
+**fontSizeFactor**: This option is used to give some vertical spacing for letters that overflow the line-height (like 'g', 'Á' and most other accentuated uppercase letters).
 This does not affect the font-size if the limiting factor is the width of the parent div.
 The default is 0.8

-maximumFontSize: maximum font size to use.
+**maximumFontSize**: maximum font size to use.

-limitingDimension: In which dimension the font size should be limited.
+**limitingDimension**: In which dimension the font size should be limited.
 Possible values: "width", "height" or "both".
 Defaults to both.
 Using this option with values different than "both" overwrites the element parent width or height.

-horizontalAlign: Where to align the text horizontally.
+**horizontalAlign**: Where to align the text horizontally.
 Possible values: "left", "center", "right".
 Defaults to "center".

-verticalAlign: Where to align the text vertically.
+**verticalAlign**: Where to align the text vertically.
 Possible values: "top", "center", "bottom".
 Defaults to "center".

-textAlign: Sets the text align of the element.
+**textAlign**: Sets the text align of the element.
 Possible values: "left", "center", "right".
 Defaults to "center".
 This option is only useful if there are linebreaks (<br> tags) inside the text.

 License